Tips To Prevent Chin Acne

 How to prevent chin acne

 Exfoliate at the very least twice a week using a gentle chemical exfoliant.
 Physical scrubs and exfoliants, if used incorrectly, can result in inflammation that can lead to excess oil production.
 Azelaic acid is a skin-friendly chemical exfoliant which helps to clean pores of any excess oils and removes dead skin cells ensuring that these do not clog pores.
-Garden of Wisdom’s Azelaic Acid contains an azelaic acid derivative, potassium azeloyl diglycinate, which is a silky smooth chemical exfoliant that also works as a humectant to restore hydration to skin.
+Azelaic Acid 10% Serum helps to calm any redness and inflammation that leads to excess oil production.
+It is also a skin-friendly acid meaning that it is ideal for sensitive skin types.
+Additionally, it helps to inhibit an enzyme that leads to dark patches on skin.
+This is why azelaic acid is great for acne breakouts, acne scarring and uneven skin tone.

 Try to use water-based makeup and not oil-based which could clog up your pores.
 And remember to remove makeup before going to bed.